dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 <div style="height: 2px; background-color: lightgray; margin: 40px 0;"></div>
 <h1 id="final-takeaways">📌 Final Takeaways</h1>

-Through a combination of robust SQL analysis and intuitive interactive dashboards, this case study provided Bibitor with deep, actionable insights into its core operations.
-By translating complex data into clear visuals, it offers a comprehensive understanding of:
+Through a combination of robust SQL analysis and interactive dashboards, this case study provided Bibitor with deep, actionable insights into its core operations.
+By translating complex data into clear visuals, we've provided a full understanding of:
 - Vendor performance
 - Inventory movement
 - Product-level cost accuracy

-Key insights such as identifying top-performing and slow-moving products, evaluating vendor efficiency, and highlighting cost variances empower Bibitor to make more informed decisions.
-Whether it's improving stock turnover, refining purchasing strategies, or ensuring accurate financial reporting, the findings presented here offer a strong foundation for optimizing operations, boosting efficiency, and driving sustainable profitability.
+Key insights, such as identifying top-performing and slow-moving products, evaluating vendor efficiency, and highlighting cost differences, help Bibitor make more informed decisions.
+Whether it's improving stock turnover, refining purchasing strategies, or ensuring accurate financial reporting, the findings presented here offer a strong foundation for optimizing operations, increasing efficiency, and building lasting profit.

-This data-driven approach not only reveals what’s happening — but crucially guides Bibitor on where to take action next.
+This data-driven approach not only reveals what’s happening — it also tells Bibitor what steps to take next.

 <!------------------------------------------------------------------------ JavaScript ------------------------------------------------------------------------>